+MAKE UP POLICY

-MAKE UP POLICY: EXAMS: One exam grade is dropped to accommodate any issues students may have while taking the exams.
+EXAMS: Four exams will be assigned during the semester, three during the regular semester and a cumulative final during Finals week.
+The lowest exam grade will be dropped to accommodate any issues students may have while taking the exams.
 If a student misses one exam for any reason, there will be no make-up, and the drop will be applied to that exam.
 If a student misses two exams, he/she will need to provide written documentation excusing the student from academic activity during all the days when each exam was available for scheduling.
 The documentation needs to be provided as soon as possible.
 If the student was excused for missing both exams, one of the exams will be dropped, and the student will be allowed to do a make-up exam for the second exam.
+All exams will be proctored using Honorlock.
+Read the Honorlock section on the Start Here page in the class website for more information.

-Quizzes: To account for any circumstances (including excused documented issues) that might hinder the performance on a quiz, the three lowest quiz grades will be dropped at the end of the semester.
-The drops will be the equivalent of make-up quizzes; therefore, there will be no make-up quizzes or any other accommodations to replace a quiz grade unless the student has more than three excused assignments.
-If the student has more than three excused assignments hould provide documentation for every missing assignment to be allowed to do make-up work.
+Quizzes: To account for any circumstances (including excused documented issues) that might hinder the performance on a quiz (including MyLab assignments), the four lowest quiz grades will be dropped at the end of the semester.
+This is the equivalent of one week of assignments.
+Unless you need to miss more than one week of classes due to excused circumstances, there will be no make-up quizzes or any other accommodations to replace a quiz.
+If the student has more than four excused assignments missing, the student should provide documentation for every missing assignment to be allowed to do make-up work.